should you set up your home gym in your garage? here's what you need to know

-What if I told you that it was possible to have a home exercise program that’s even more effective than any gym routine?
+What if I told you that you can have a home exercise program that’s just as effective as your gym routine?

 Let me explain…

-Let’s get started perfecting your home exercise plan…
+So, let’s get started perfecting your home exercise program…

 This advice is for anyone who has ONE exercise video that they’ve been doing since 1985 and then regularly complains that working out at home is boring.